istio/istio.io/content/blog/2018/egress-https/index.md

 Note that the TLS origination in this case is unrelated to [the mutual TLS](/docs/concepts/security/#mutual-tls-authentication) applied by Istio.
 The TLS origination for the external services will work, whether the Istio mutual TLS is enabled or not.
 The **mutual** TLS secures service-to-service communication **inside** the service mesh and provides each service with a strong identity.
-In the case of the **external services**, you have **one-way** TLS, the same mechanism used to secure communication between a web browser and a web server.
+The **external services** in this blog post were accessed using **one-way TLS**, the same mechanism used to secure communication between a web browser and a web server.
 TLS is applied to the communication with external services to verify the identity of the external server and to encrypt the traffic.